What is the Comfortable Home Rebates program?

 - Attic insulation

 - Air sealing

 Why must I use a participating contractor?

-Participating contractors have been screened by the Program for knowledge of building performance principles and delivery of quality workmanship.
-Installation work must be completed by a participating contractor to qualify for rebates and incentives.
+Participating contractors have been screened by program administrators for knowledge of building performance principles and delivery of quality workmanship.
+Installation work must be completed by a participating contractor to qualify for incentives.

 Contractor requirements include:

 - CSLB (California State License Board) license in good standing.

 - Bonded – means that you are financially protected if the contractor doesn’t complete a job for you, or the job is poorly executed.